How life insurance works

 Finding the right level and type of cover for you will depend on your budget and individual circumstances.
 It’s a good idea to seek out a professional financial adviser to have these discussions.

-You should also consider what life insurance you have in your superannuation fund.
-While every super fund member generally has life insurance, this often only covers part of your insurance needs.
+You can also consider whether you have any life insurance in your superannuation fund.
+While most super funds generally provide life insurance, this may only cover part of your insurance needs.

 When considering your life insurance needs, you may want to look at the level of debt you have, your stage in life, whether you have people who depend on you financially and what they would need to maintain their lifestyle if something were to happen to you.